 Mira Romaine would be a recurring character.

-The season premiere would be a remake of the TAS episode "Yesteryear".
+The second episode would be a remake of the TAS episode "Yesteryear".

 One episode would be an adaptation of "The Planet of No Return", reimagined as a Mirror Universe tale.
 Mirror Rand would make her first and only appearance here.